The Viatical Settlement Act: Understanding the Legal Framework for Life Insurance Policy Sales

 Introduction

-Viatical settlements refer to the sale of a life insurance policy by the policyholder to a third party for more than the cash value offered by the insurance company, but less than the death benefit.
+Viatical settlements are the selling of a life insurance policy by an individual to a third party for a higher amount than the cash value offered by the insurance company but for less than the death benefit.

 The viatical settlement industry is regulated by state and federal laws, with the Viatical Settlement Act serving as the foundation for these regulations.
 In this article, we’ll explore the Viatical Settlement Act and its role in protecting policyholders and regulating the viatical settlement industry.